 Despite being exceptionally well designed from a graphics perspective, most film landing pages tend to lack in functionality.
 Typically, film landing pages contain a countdown to the film’s premiere and a full-screen graphic from the film’s artwork.
 If you’re lucky, the film trailer may be embedded on there.

-As mentioned before, I recommend initially seeding your video trailer via your official sub-site, because you have the opportunity to make it visually exciting, while encouraging people to engage further with your social apps, competitions, virtual games, and other digital marketing initiatives.
+As mentioned before, I recommend initially seeding your video trailer via your official website, because you have the opportunity to make it visually exciting, while encouraging people to engage further with your social apps, competitions, virtual games, and other digital marketing initiatives.

 #9 Make your Facebook Page Interactive